ZekeJin97/DA-MovieLens-Rec/README.md

 Movie Rating Analysis
-This repository contains a Jupyter notebook (M01-A01-Movie Rating.ipynb) that analyzes movie ratings using the Pandas library.
+This repository contains a Jupyter notebook that analyzes movie ratings using the Pandas library.
 The primary goal is to explore a dataset containing movie ratings and perform data cleaning, statistical analysis, and visualization to gain insights into user preferences.

 Dataset
 The dataset used includes the following columns: